Meditation for April 8th

 Goal

-Basically self-esteem is action and not just from thinking.
+Basically, self-esteem is about action, not just thinking.
 You can think all you want, but it doesn’t change anything until you dive into being of service to others.
 You can meditate and tell yourself in the mirror all the time about how worthy you are, but the fact is that it doesn’t change until you are acting like you’re worth it.